SAFER SCHOOLS! Reporting Tool

 Includes the use of email, cell phones, text messages, and internet sites to threaten, harass, embarrass, socially exclude, or damage reputations and friendships.

-Includes leaving someone out; treating them badly, or making them feel uncomfortable because of their sex; making sexist comments or jokes; touching, pinching or grabbing someone in a sexual way; making crude comments about someone’s sexual behaviour or orientation; or spreading a sexual rumour.
+Includes leaving someone out; treating them badly, or making them feel uncomfortable because of their gender or gender identity; making sexist comments or jokes.
+This is a protected ground under the Ontario Human Rights Code.